elgranmontoya/twends/README.md

 11. Download for Mac or linux, select the install directory to be green-gopher.
 12. To run cassandra go into the dse folder an type "bin/dse cassandra"
 13. possible errors- if log error delete the logs in "dse/commitlog", if an error with gossiping to seeds, go into "dse/resources/cassandra/conf/cassandra.yaml and make the listen address blank.
+14. go into the cql shell with "bin/dse cqlsh".
+15. to set up a test database do:
+CREATE KEYSPACE testTweets WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 3} AND DURABLE_WRITES=true;
+use testTweets;
+CREATE TABLE tweets(id uuid PRIMARY KEY, created_at text , date text, status text, hashtags text);

 ---
 ## Dependency Information